mzbhewtee/streamlit/README.md

 7. request
 8. pandas.

+We have included a requirement file to assist you install all dependencies.
+To install all dependencies, run the command below
+`pip install -r requirements.txt`

 After installing these packages, you will need to launch anaconda prompt to run and run the command below
 ### `streamlit run app.py`